 Clarence Fitzroy Bryant’s greatest contribution was in the field of education.
 He introduced sweeping policies in education that positioned St. Kitts and Nevis as a leading country in education reform.

 In September 1966, months after his first appointment as Minister of Education, he ushered in the era of universal secondary education in the country.
-The bold and revolutionary initiative democratised and decentralized education in the Federation, and shattered the social and financial barricades that had for many years excluded a large number of young people from working-class families.
+The bold and revolutionary initiative democratised and decentralized education in the Federation, and shattered the social and financial barricades that had for many years excluded a large number of young people from working class families from the education system.

 His vision for education included the introduction of tertiary education.
 He sought and obtained from the University of the West Indies a programme that would offer part-time study to Kittitians and Nevisians who wished to pursue studies leading to undergraduate degrees.
 He envisioned the establishment of a tertiary education institution, was instrumental in introducing a Teachers Training College, and a Technical and Vocational College.
 It is, therefore, a fitting tribute to his exemplary educational reforms that the first national post-secondary/tertiary college was named in his honour, Clarence Fitzroy Bryant College.